 * For brevity, we only directors who are credited with more than one title are included.
 For a comprehensive list, view the full film listing.

 Our dataset currently contains titles released from 46 countries.
 Of the 314 titles in our dataset, the leading non-fiction VR producing countries are: USA (56%) , United Kingdom (19%) , Canada (7%) , France (4%) & Australia (4%) .

 How is the duration of non-fiction VR content changing over time?

-According to our data, the length of a non-fiction VR title ranges from 1 to 40 minutes, with an average of 8.5 minutes.
-This chart shows how the length of non-fiction VR titles have changed over time.
+According to our data, the length of a non-fiction VR title ranges from 1 to 40 minutes, with an average of 9.1 minutes.
+This chart shows how the length of non-fiction VR titles has changed over time.